VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog0intro.md

 This is one of those things that comes with experience and knowing what problems tend to grow into unmaintainable monsters and so should be done by using a tool that solves the problem for you.
 For example: time.

 Time sounds easy.
 Storing the time, reading the time, etc. Yeah, no. Time zones, daylight savings, leap years, leap seconds, date formats, etc. will all make you hate your life as soon as you start to mess with time.
+You absolutely should use libraries and tools other people have made if you're working with time.

 On the other hand, some people over-use external tools.
 The [is-odd](https://www.npmjs.com/package/is-odd) JavaScript package, which just checks if a number is odd, has **425,000** downloads this week.
 As you'll see later, doing this in code is as simple as